Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Introduction

 \section{Introduction}

 In recent years, due to applications such as the Internet of Things (IoT) and enhanced mobile broadband communication, wireless traffic has increased exponentially; it is projected to expand by more than five times in the $2023-2028$ period \cite{ericsson}.
 As a result, various technologies such as adaptive modulation, beamforming, and multiple access frameworks have been developed in the last few decades to support this overwhelming data traffic.
 The unifying theme behind all these advancements is to intelligently exploit and adapt to the randomly fluctuating wireless channel instead of having a control over the same.
 On the contrary, a new technology termed as the reconfigurable intelligent surfaces (RISs) is aimed at controlling the random nature of the channel for the purpose of its maximum utilization \cite{risi2}.
-RISs essentially consist of arrays of reconfigurable passive elements embedded on a flat metasurface, which effectively `controls' the channel instead of adapting to its varying nature \cite{risi1}.
+RISs essentially consist of arrays of reconfigurable passive elements embedded on a flat metasurface, which effectively `controls' the channel instead of adapting to its varying nature \cite{risrev}.
 These passive elements can be switched ON and OFF by adjusting the bias voltage.
 Moreover, without the need of any radio-frequency chains, they can reflect the incident signal in a desired direction.
 This results in reducing the implementation cost, which also enhances the system energy efficiency \cite{impl}.
+Furthermore, multiple variations of the RISs \cite{rev3_1,rev3_2,rev3_3} have also opened new directions of research.
+By incorporating imperfect channel state information and hardware impairments, the authors in \cite{rev3_1} investigates simultaneosuly transmitting and reflecting RIS-assisted non-orthogonal multiple access schemes.
+In \cite{rev3_2}, beamforming algorithms are proposed for enhancing the performance of reconfigurable holographic surfaces assisted cell-free networks.
+The work in \cite{rev3_3} investigates active RIS-aided systems and analyzes its performance.